 Endmember Collection Classification

-All the incoming spectra are stored at their native resolution, so that the same collection can be used with rasters with different wavelength ranges and spacings.
-Also, ENVI saves both the mean spectra and the associated statistics of the ROI (standard deviation, covariance, eigenvectors, and eigenvalues).
-This means that a saved spectral collection will work with classification methods that require these statistics (Maximum Likelihood, Mahalanobis, and Parallelepiped).
+All incoming spectra are stored at their native resolution, so the same collection can be used with rasters with different wavelength ranges and spacings.
+ENVI saves both the mean spectra and the associated statistics of the ROI (standard deviation, covariance, eigenvectors, and eigenvalues).
+This means that a saved spectral collection will work with classification methods that require these statistics (such as Maximum Likelihood, Mahalanobis Distance, and Parallelepiped).

 1. From the Toolbox, select Classification > Endmember Collection.
-The Spectral Collection Classification dialog appears.
+The Endmember Collection Classification dialog appears and the Endmember folder selected.

-• From Spectral Library: In the Import from Spectral Library dialog, select a Library select one or more Spectra from that library, then click OK.
+• From Spectral Library: In the Import from Spectral Library dialog, select a Library, then select one or more Spectra from that libraryand click OK.

-• From Vector: In the Data Selection dialog, browse to select the vector file for the input raster or, if the vector file was already open, select the input raster and click OK.
+• From Vector: In the Data Selection dialog, browse to the vector file for the input raster or, if the vector file is already open, select the input raster and click OK.
 In the Convert Vector to ROIs dialog, select the conversion options for the vectors, then click OK.

 • From ASCII file: In the Select ASCII for Input dialog, select a .txt file to open.
 The ASCII file format is a columnar text file, described below.